On bi-skew braces and brace blocks: Structural results for bi-skew braces

 As $A_\op^2\subseteq \ker(\gamma)$, we know that $A/\ker(\gamma)$ is an almost trivial skew brace.
-In particular, $A/\ker(\gamma)$ is right nilpotent of class $n$ if and only if the group $(A/\ker(\gamma),\circ)$ is right nilpotent of class $n$, and $(A/\ker(\gamma),\circ)$ is clearly isomorphic to $\im(\gamma)$. \end{proof} \begin{corollary} Let $A$ be a bi-skew brace such that $(A,\cdot)$ or $(A,\circ)$ are nilpotent.
-Then $A$ is right nilpotent. \end{corollary} \begin{proof} It suffices to note that $\im(\gamma)$ is a quotient of both $(A,\cdot)$ and $(A,\circ)$, and then to apply Theorem~\ref{theorem: A nilpotent if im gamma is nilpotent}. \end{proof} \begin{corollary} Let $A$ be a bi-skew brace.
-Then $A$ is left nilpotent if and only if it is strongly nilpotent. \end{corollary} \begin{proof} As strong nilpotency is equivalent to left and right nilpotency, it suffices to show that in this case left nilpotency implies right nilpotency.
+In particular, $A/\ker(\gamma)$ is right nilpotent of class $n$ if and only if the group $(A/\ker(\gamma),\circ)$ is nilpotent of class $n$, and $(A/\ker(\gamma),\circ)$ is clearly isomorphic to $\gamma(A)$. \end{proof} \begin{corollary} Let $A$ be a bi-skew brace such that $(A,\cdot)$ or $(A,\circ)$ are nilpotent.
+Then $A$ is right nilpotent. \end{corollary} \begin{proof} It suffices to note that $\gamma(A)$ is a quotient of both $(A,\cdot)$ and $(A,\circ)$, and then to apply Theorem~\ref{theorem: A nilpotent if im gamma is nilpotent}. \end{proof} \begin{corollary} Let $A$ be a bi-skew brace.
+Then $A$ is left nilpotent if and only if $A$ is strongly nilpotent. \end{corollary} \begin{proof} By Theorem~\ref{theorem: nilpotency}, it suffices to show that in this case left nilpotency implies right nilpotency.
 If $A$ is left nilpotent, then so is the skew brace $A/\ker (\gamma)$.
-But as $A/\ker (\gamma)$ is almost trivial, we find that this is equivalent to the group $((A/\ker(\gamma),\circ)\cong \im(\gamma)$ being nilpotent.
+But as $A/\ker (\gamma)$ is almost trivial, we find that this is equivalent to the group $(A/\ker(\gamma),\circ)\cong \gamma(A)$ being nilpotent.
 The result then follows from Theorem~\ref{theorem: A nilpotent if im gamma is nilpotent}. \end{proof} \begin{proposition} Let $A$ be a bi-skew brace.
-Then $A$ is a soluble skew brace if and only if $\im(\gamma)$ is a soluble group. \end{proposition} \begin{proof} As $A$ is a bi-skew brace, $\ker(\gamma)$ is an ideal, trivial as a skew brace.
+Then $A$ is a soluble skew brace if and only if $\gamma(A)$ is a soluble group. \end{proposition} \begin{proof} As $A$ is a bi-skew brace, $\ker(\gamma)$ is an ideal, trivial as a skew brace.
 Therefore $A$ is soluble if and only if $A/\ker(\gamma)$ is soluble, by Lemma~\ref{lemma: soluble quotients and ideals}.

 Now as $A_\op^2\subseteq \ker(\gamma)$, we know that $A/\ker(\gamma)$ is an almost trivial skew brace.
-In particular, $A/\ker(\gamma)$ is soluble if and only if the group $(A/\ker(\gamma),\circ)$ is soluble, and $(A/\ker(\gamma),\circ)$ is clearly isomorphic to $\im(\gamma)$. \end{proof}
+In particular, $A/\ker(\gamma)$ is soluble if and only if the group $(A/\ker(\gamma),\circ)$ is soluble, and $(A/\ker(\gamma),\circ)$ is clearly isomorphic to $\gamma(A)$. \end{proof}

-We conclude this section by solving Byott's conjecture~\cite{Byo15} in the case of bi-skew braces. \begin{conjecture}[Byott] Let $A$ be a finite skew brace.
+We conclude this section by proving Byott's conjecture in the case of bi-skew braces. \begin{conjecture}[Byott's Conjecture] Let $A$ be a finite skew brace.
 If $(A,\cdot)$ is soluble, then $(A,\circ)$ is soluble. \end{conjecture}